Prag8855/aab/content/guides/losing-your-job.md

 - **Everyone else**
     You need permission from the *Ausländerbehörde* to start a new job.[^41] You must basically apply for a new work visa or Blue Card.[^37] This can take a few months.[^39]

+Some employers don't know the rules well.
+They might refuse to let you start working, because they think that you don't have permission.

 If you can't find a job in 3 to 12 months, your residence permit expires, and you must leave Germany.
 There are ways to stay longer.
 For example, you can get a language course visa and stay up to 12 months longer.[^29]

 If your spouse and children have a [family reunion visa](/glossary/Family%20reunion%20visa), it expires at the same time as your residence permit.[^43] Your spouse could get a [work visa](/glossary/Work%20Visa) and sponsor your [family reunion visa](/glossary/Family%20reunion%20visa).[^35]